space

 While the change in animation style may have made it possible for fewer animators to work on the film, the artists still had a major challenge in making each of the eventual 99 spotted puppies look — and act — unique, and they do so brilliantly.

-And what would an animated Disney movie be with its lovable animal characters?
+And what would an animated Disney movie be without its lovable animal characters?
 101 Dalmatians is filled with them.
-Aside from the titled canines, there’s the network of city dogs as well as the barnyard animals, all who come to the Pongo and Perdita’s aid.
+Aside from the titled canines, there’s the network of city dogs as well as the barnyard animals, all who come to Pongo and Perdita’s aid.

-Luckily for the Disney, 101 Dalmatians turned out being the highest grossing film of 1961 and was re-released in theaters several times after that.
+Luckily for the Disney, 101 Dalmatians turned out to be the highest grossing film of 1961 and was re-released in theaters several times after that.
 It’s definitely a classic that children and adults can still enjoy today.

 DVD Bonus Features